top of page

 Modalis Therapeutics, a biotech company developing precision genetic medicines, approached Cure CMD in 2018, interested in applying their nascent technology to upregulate the LAMA1 gene to compensate for the LAMA2 loss of function.
 The company requested our support to bring the voices of the LAMA2 community and our relationships with key opinion leaders in the LAMA2-RD research and clinical field.

-To learn more about a rare pediatric disease designation, visit the FDA website.
-After receiving FDA’s Rare Pediatric Disease Designation, Modalis CEO, Haru Morita commented, "This designation from the FDA is proof that our efforts are rational and achieving results, and we hope to further accelerate the development of this world's first product using the cutting-edge technology."
+Visit the FDA website to learn more about the process of designating an orphan product.
+After receiving FDA’s Rare Pediatric Disease and Orphan Drug Designations, Modalis CEO, Haru Morita commented, "These designations from the FDA are proof that our efforts are rational and achieving results, and we hope to further accelerate the development of this world's first product using the cutting-edge technology."

 Learn more about Modalis' preliminary planning of the MDL-101 clinical trial and the FY2024 2Q Financial Results in a public presentation made in August 2024.